micbay/RaceTimerAndController/README.md

 ## **Example Integration - Converting Mechanical Lap Counter**
 In my case I have a mechanical lap counter that I added two paper clips to act as contacts, creating a triggering connection every time the mechanical switch in the track is flipped.
 It's easy to bend the paperclips such that they have a nice, relatively long, solid contact period.

 This fits nicely with the port register interrupts to give a reliable, repeatable, trigger.
 Because our contact time is much longer than our interrupt function, and we can read simultaneous contacts of all racers, we'll never miss a lap.
-Even if there is a tie, or if a racer is in the interrupt when another initiates its own triggering contact.
+Even if there is a tie, or if the controller is in the interrupt when another initiates a 2nd triggering contact.

+In the image below, two base paper clips, are wired with black leads to ground.
+Then, Lane 1, seen wired with a yellow wire, is connected to PIN_A0 of the Arduino off screen.
+For lane 2 we see an orange lead connecting the signal contact, which is wired to PIN_A1 off screen.
+When a car passes, it moves the in-track trigger, swinging the contacts closed, completing the signal circuit and triggering an interrupt.

 [Paperclip Sensor In Action](https://youtu.be/n0GLdoQ6pg4?t=135)